 Navy ROTC Scholarship & Colleges

-Navy ROTC: Forged by the Sea of Leadership
+Navy ROTC (NROTC): Forged by the Sea of Leadership

-The Reserve Officer Training Program (ROTC) for the Navy is unique, in that its graduates are those who lead and serve as commissioned officers in three crucial components within the United States Navy: the Marine Corps, the Navy Nurse Corp, and the Navy’s unrestricted line.
+The Reserve Officer Training Program (ROTC) for the Navy is unique in that its graduates are those who lead and serve as commissioned officers in three crucial components within the United States Navy: the Marine Corps, the Navy Nurse Corps, and the Navy’s unrestricted line.

 Navy ROTC is a multi-year program that runs alongside a student’s normal college or university program.
-Navy ROTC students attend classes in Naval Science, participate in the Navy ROTC unit for drill, physical training, and learn the principles and ideals of a military officer.
+NROTC students attend classes in Naval Science, participate in the Navy ROTC unit for drill, physical training, and learn the principles and ideals of a military officer.

-During summer breaks, Navy ROTC students participate in a variety of training activities.
-These range from a 6-week Marine Corps course, assignments to nuclear vessels, and assignments to aviation units.
+During summer breaks, NROTC students participate in a variety of training activities.
+These range from a 6-week Marine Corps course to assignments on nuclear vessels and in aviation units.

 These summer courses give students a glimpse of the career opportunities available once they commission.
 Additionally, summer training familiarizes Cadets with the military lifestyle.

-For the Navy only option, there is the Minority Serving Institutions (MSI) Scholarship Program.
+For the Navy option, there is the Minority Serving Institutions (MSI) Scholarship Program.

-For the Marine Corps only option, there are two:
+For the Marine Corps option, consider one of two:

 Navy ROTC College List, by state